aws/aws-advanced-jdbc-wrapper/docs/driver-specific/postgresql/postgresql.md

 ```
 #### Standard Integration Tests

-The Standard integration tests are focused on testing connection strings against a local database inside a docker container.
+The Standard integration tests are focused on testing connection strings against a local database inside a Docker container.
 PostgreSQL and mySQL tests are currently supported.

 macOS: